 The cycle of carbon between abiotic and biotic systems is known as carbon cycle which is a gaseous cycle.

-Carbon dioxide is the main source of carbon.
-CO2 is found in water and air.
-The content of CO2 in the air is 0.03% and remains constant.
+Carbon dioxide is found both in the air and in water and it is the main source of carbon.
+The content of carbon dioxide in the air is 0.03% and remains constant.

-The carbon flows in the biotic system in two forms.
+The carbon flows in the biotic system in three forms.

-Photosynthesis: The green plants utilize CO2 in photosynthesis and utilize carbon in glucose.
+The green plants utilize carbon dioxide (CO2) in photosynthesis and utilize carbon in glucose.
 The glucose is used in the synthesis of different kinds of lipids, carbohydrates, and proteins.
 These compounds are stored in plant tissues.
 The carbon is delivered in the herbivorous animals when plants are eaten up through the food chain.
 The carbon goes into the body of carnivores when herbivores are eaten up by them.

 Carbon dioxide is dissolved in the sea and consumed by marine animals such as corals, protozoans, mollusks etc for the formation of the shell.
 Carbon dioxide is converted into calcium carbonate in these animals which are utilized in making shells.